vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Chair

-The chair I use is an Ikea Millberget and sits pretty comfortable but doesn't have very much adjustable features.\
+The chair I use is an Ikea Millberget and sits pretty comfortably, but it doesn't have many adjustable features.\
-Since I have my standing desk I have some weeks I stand all day long for multiple days.
+Since I have my standing desk, there are some weeks when I stand all day for multiple days.
 That makes a good chair not the main priority.
-I'm still looking for a full adjustable black leather (look) new chair for the future.
+I am still looking for a fully adjustable black leather-look chair for the future.

 <a href="images/chair_ikea_millberget.avif">
 <img src="images/chair_ikea_millberget.avif" alt="Ikea Millberget office chair" width="250px" />